Gault (archaeological site): Excavations

 Excavations have been conducted in 15 areas, augmented by numerous machine-dug trenches and boreholes as well as the use of non-invasive geophysical procedures.
 The work in 1998–2002 focused on relatively undisturbed, early deposits beneath the looted midden.
 A sequence of cultural materials from early Paleoindian to early Archaic times was documented, including the technology styles identified as Clovis, Folsom, Wilson, St. Mary's Hall, Cody, Golondrina, Barber, Angostura, Hoxie, and Gower.
 Clovis was by far the most abundantly represented of these manifestations.
 Of the 11 cultures possible to find represented on archaeological sites in central Texas, the Gault site has samples of all 11.

 Excavations in 2007–2014 in Area 15 of the Gault Site specifically targeted an occupation predating Clovis, evidence of which had been seen in two test units dug in 2002 and 2007.
 The excavation of a large block of Area 15 (48 m2) penetrated 3.5 m from the surface to bedrock through culture-bearing alluvial fill eventually exposing 12 m2 at bedrock.
 Unexpectedly, part of this area had escaped the looting and collecting and had intact archaeology just below the surface.
 Physical and cultural stratigraphic evidence as well as luminescence dating are consistent in showing a coherent sequence of lithic material evidencing this older occupation followed by Clovis, Late PaleoIndian, Early Archaic, and Middle/Late Archaic occupations over an apparent span of more than 16,000 calendar years.
+Skeptics note that some of the lithic artifacts recovered from older layers of the site resemble post-Clovis artifacts, indicating that the stratigraphy of the site is disturbed.

 Tools numbering in the thousands were removed from the site before professional excavations began, however a large quantity of tools and debitage remained.
 Currently, the number recovered is estimated at ca. 2.6 million from 3% of the site.
 This includes artifacts from all the main cultural periods in Central Texas with the largest quantities belonging to the Clovis-age (more than 600,000 artifacts) and a significant number (150,000 - "The Gault Assemblage") of artifacts from the intact older strata.
 The findings from this part of the excavation are described more fully in "Evidence of an early projectile point technology in North America at the Gault Site, Texas, USA."
 A 2 by 3 m2 pavement of at least Clovis age with surrounding debris may represent early evidence of a structure or dwelling.
 More than 100 incised stones and one engraved bone have been recovered and the oldest, dating from the Clovis period, may represent the earliest portable art from a secure context in North America.